kengz/SLM-Lab/README.md

 #### Experimentation
 - scalable hyperparameter search using [ray](https://github.com/ray-project/ray)
 - analytical clarity with auto-generated results and graphs at session, trial, experiment levels
-- fitness function for comparing huge experiments
+- fitness metric as a richer measurement of an algorithm's performance

 ## Implementations